 Natural language processing.
 Large language models.
 Two terms you’ve probably seen tossed around in AI conversations.
 Sometimes they’re even used like they mean the same thing.
 But they don’t.
+For example, using an LLM for translation showcases capabilities that go beyond traditional NLP approaches.

 Long story short, NLP is the broader field of teaching machines to understand human language.
 LLMs are one (very powerful) outcome of that field.
 You can think of NLP as science, and LLMs as one of its most advanced tools.